The current eCommerce situation

 2. Mobile shopping

 The growth of mobile commerce in recent years has been spectacular, and the shift to m-commerce is something inevitable.
 More than half of all internet traffic now comes from mobile devices and the worldwide m-commerce share in eCommerce is expected to reach 72.9% globally by 2021.
-Mobile shopping has made its way in the eCommerce industry thanks to its convenience, localization, and ubiquity.
+Mobile shopping has made its way into the eCommerce industry thanks to its convenience, localization, and ubiquity.

 These figures reveal that there is no better time to invest in a responsive mobile presence than right now.
 Closely associated with headless, PWAs is another emerging web technology that helps your eCommerce websites function like a native app, which particularly focuses on providing a seamless shopping experience for mobile users.